 Traffic growth in both models is derived from forecasts of population and employment growth and characteristics, geographically distributed by traffic analysis zone.
-Figures 10 and 11 depict TRM and PTRM assumptions about the distribution and growth of population and employment relative to the NC 54 West study area.
+Figures 10a-10c and 11a-11c depict TRM and PTRM assumptions about the distribution and growth of population and employment relative to the NC 54 West study area and the three travelsheds presented previously.